borderzero/terraform-examples/02_aws/README.md

 ```
 #### 3. Border0 Credentials Setup

-Once you create your Border0 account and API [Member Token](https://portal.border0.com/organizations/current?tab=new_token) you can set it up in one of the following ways:
+Once you create your Border0 Service Account and API [Token](https://portal.border0.com/iam?tab=service-accounts) you can set it up in one of the following ways:

 Os Environment Variables
 ```